Elementary abelian group: Vector space structure

-Suppose V $\cong$ (Z/pZ)n is an elementary abelian group.
+Suppose V $\cong$ (Z/pZ)n is a finite elementary abelian group.
 Since Z/pZ $\cong$ Fp, the finite field of p elements, we have V = (Z/pZ)n $\cong$ Fpn, hence V can be considered as an n-dimensional vector space over the field Fp.
 Note that an elementary abelian group does not in general have a distinguished basis: choice of isomorphism V $\overset{\cong}{\to}$ (Z/pZ)n corresponds to a choice of basis.

 To the observant reader, it may appear that Fpn has more structure than the group V, in particular that it has scalar multiplication in addition to (vector/group) addition.
 However, V as an abelian group has a unique Z-module structure where the action of Z corresponds to repeated addition, and this Z-module structure is consistent with the Fp scalar multiplication.
-That is, c·g = g + g + ... + g (c times) where c in Fp (considered as an integer with 0 ≤ c < p) gives V a natural Fp-module structure.
+That is, c⋅g = g + g + ... + g (c times) where c in Fp (considered as an integer with 0 ≤ c < p) gives V a natural Fp-module structure.

 Automorphism group

-As a vector space V has a basis {e1, ..., en} as described in the examples, if we take {v1, ..., vn} to be any n elements of V, then by linear algebra we have that the mapping T(ei) = vi extends uniquely to a linear transformation of V. Each such T can be considered as a group homomorphism from V to V (an endomorphism) and likewise any endomorphism of V can be considered as a linear transformation of V as a vector space.
+As a finite-dimensional vector space V has a basis {e1, ..., en} as described in the examples, if we take {v1, ..., vn} to be any n elements of V, then by linear algebra we have that the mapping T(ei) = vi extends uniquely to a linear transformation of V. Each such T can be considered as a group homomorphism from V to V (an endomorphism) and likewise any endomorphism of V can be considered as a linear transformation of V as a vector space.

 If we restrict our attention to automorphisms of V we have Aut(V) = { T : V → V | ker T = 0 } = GLn(Fp), the general linear group of n × n invertible matrices on Fp.

 The automorphism group GL(V) = GLn(Fp) acts transitively on V \ {0} (as is true for any vector space).
 This in fact characterizes elementary abelian groups among all finite groups: if G is a finite group with identity e such that Aut(G) acts transitively on G \ {e}, then G is elementary abelian.
 (Proof: if Aut(G) acts transitively on G \ {e}, then all nonidentity elements of G have the same (necessarily prime) order.
 Then G is a p-group.
 It follows that G has a nontrivial center, which is necessarily invariant under all automorphisms, and thus equals all of G.)